changyanchuan/TSMini/readme.md

 # TSMini

-This is a pytorch implementation for the manuscript #870 submitted to KDD25.
+The offcial pytorch implementation of TSMini.

 ## Requirements
 - A linux server with Python 3.11.0